ansys/scade-ps/doc/source/user-guide/set-styles.rst

 Limitations
 ===========

-* The styles must exist else the script makes old versions of SCADE Suite IDE crash.
+* The styles must exist otherwise the script makes old versions of SCADE Suite IDE crash.
   For example, if a diagram has eight equation sets, the styles ``EQS1``, ``EQS2``, …, ``EQS8`` must exist.